tyruschuang/scouting-app-2024/README.md

 ## Introduction

-Scouting App 2024 is a web-based platform designed for team management and data collection in various scouting scenarios.
-Developed for the 2024 season, this application aims to streamline processes and enhance decision-making for teams across different disciplines.
+Scouting App 2024 is a web-based platform designed for team management and data collection.
+Developed for the 2024 FIRST Robotics Season, this application aims to streamline processes and enhance decision-making during the team selection process.

 [View Live Site](https://scouting-app-2024.onrender.com/)